aleksyara/read4me/README.md

 4. ## Ice-BOX:

-* User should be able to choose language or different voice for each story;
+* User should be able to choose languages or different voice for each story;
 * User should be able to see a playing text as a WATERFALL while listening the story
 * User should be able to see diagrams or photo from the document that currently playing
 * User should be able to arrange stories in the queue